inca/blender-differential-growth/README.md

 One good solution is to symlink the repo to the Blender's addon location, then develop using your favorite editor.

+Then use F3 -> Reload Scripts every time the change is made.

 ### Mac/Linux

 Locate the addons directory, then replace `ADDONS_DIR` in `symlink.sh` and run it.